iaaan05/py-customs-dtoc-cli/README.md

-# Customs Tax Calculator
+# Customs Calculator

 ## INTRODUCTION:
-Welcome to the **Customs Tax Calculator**.
+Welcome to the **Customs Calculator**.
 Please read the instructions carefully to avoid any unnecessary errors (**Do not skip them!**):
 1. Only **numeric inputs** are **accepted**. **Negative numeric inputs** and **non-numeric inputs** are **automatically** considered as **errors** by the program.